crim-ca/blockchain/docs/consents.md

 All ``subsystems`` entries should define their corresponding ``data_id`` field using the specified ``Content-ID`` from other parts.
 This will provide the necessary details for the application to map relevant elements together.
-Naturally, there should be as many subsequent parts as there are ``subsystems`` entries with an associated ``data_id``.
+Naturally, there should be at least as many subsequent parts as there are ``subsystems`` entries with an associated ``data_id``.
 If any part entry (except the JSON metadata) cannot be mapped between its ``data_id`` and one ``Content-ID``, the request will fail to avoid corrupted or incomplete consent definitions.
-Additional parts will be ignored and dropped.

 Some fields like ``media_type`` and ``data_description`` can be omitted from their respective ``subsystems`` if they are provided through ``Content-Type`` and ``Content-Description`` headers of their part.
 Furthermore, other ``subsystems`` entries can still be provided literally in the JSON definition as described in the [Metadata-Only Consents](#metadata-only-consents) section, but using ``data`` rather than ``data_id`` in this case.
-Additional parts will be applied where referenced in the ``subsystems`` list.
-Therefore, they should all minimally provide their ``data_id``.
+Those additional definitions don't require to have any associated multipart content.

 ```http request
 POST /chains/{{chain_id}}/consents